Level 5 Diploma in Practitioner Reflexology

 Our accredited Course gives a thorough and professional grounding in both theoretical and practical skills, at the same time ensuring a very enjoyable experience.
 We include training in Hand Reflexology, Maternity Care and Palliative Care within the course.

 Coursework is approximately 50% teaching and 50% practical hands on experience.
-There is a minimum of 165 hours contact teaching time, and a total qualification time of 790 hours over 18 months.
-This represents approximately 10 hours study per week, including practical, hands on case studies.
-Extra time to finish all course work can be extended as there are three years allowed to qualify.
+You begin working on the feet from Class 1 and ready for simple treatments from Class 2 and case studies from Class 4 when you will have the basics you need to perform a treatment safely and competently.
+We build on this over the following months.
+There is a minimum of 180 hours contact teaching time, and a total qualification time of 790 hours over 18 months.
+This represents approximately 6 -10 hours study per week, including practical, hands on case studies.
+Extra time to finish all course work can be extended as there are three years allowed from the start of the course to qualify.

 Continual formative assessment of individual study and development will take place throughout the course.
 Units will be internally assessed and externally moderated via your portfolio and other related evidence, against the assessment criteria – no exams!